-Earnings per snare

 Conso lidated

-2013 Cents 2012 Cents
+2014 Cents 2013 Cents

 (a) Basic earnings per share

+Loss from continuing operations attributable to the ordinary equity holders of the company e (2.9) (1.0)

+Loss from discontinued operation

+Total basic earnings per share attributable to the ordinary equity holders of the company (2.9) (1.0)

+(b) Diluted earnings per share

-Loss from continuing operations attributable to the ordinary equity holders of company the (1.0) (1.5)
+Loss from continuing operations attributable to the ordinary equity holders of the company e (2.9) (1.0)

 Loss from discontinued operation -

-Total basic earnings per share attributable to the ordinary equity holder of the company s (1.0) (1.5)

-(b) Diluted earnings per share

-Loss from continuing operations attributable to the ordinary equity holders of company the (1.0) (1.5)

-Loss from discontinued operation

-Total diluted earnings per share attributable to the ordinary equity holders of t company ihe (1.0) (1.5)
+Total diluted earnings per share attributable to the ordinary equity holders of the company (2.9) (1.0)

 (c) Reconciliations of earnings used in calculating earnings per share

 Conso lidated

-2013 2012
+2014 2013

 Basic earnings per share

 Loss attributable to the ordinary equity holders of the company used in calculating basic earnings per share

-from continuing operations (1,181,018) (1,345,827)
+from continuing operations (3,641,111) (1,181,018)

-(1,181,018) (1,345,827)
+(3,641,111) (1,181,018)

 Diluted earnings per share

-Loss from continuing operations attributable to the ordinary equity holders of company the
+Loss from continuing operations attributable to the ordinary equity holders of the company )

-used in calculating basic earnings per share (1,181,018) (1,345,827)
+used in calculating basic earnings per share (3,641,111) (1,181,018)

 adjustments made to earnings -

-Loss attributable to the ordinary equity holders of the company used in calculating diluted earnings per share (1,181,018) (1,345,827)
+Loss attributable to the ordinary equity holders of the company used in calculating diluted earnings per share (3,641,111) (1,181,018)

 (d) Weighted average number of shares used as the denominator

 Conso lidated

-2013 Number 2012 Number
+2014 Number 2013 Number

-Weighted average number of ordinary shares used as the denominator in calculating basic earnings per share 112,243,617 89,702,499
+Weighted average number of ordinary shares used as the denominator in calculating basic earnings per share 124,287,381 112,243,617

 Adjustments for calculation of diluted earnings per share:

-Options
+Options -

-Weighted average number of ordinary shares and potential ordinary shares used as the denominator in calculating diluted earnings per share 112,243,617 89,702,499
+Weighted average number of ordinary shares and potential ordinary shares used as the denominator in calculating diluted earnings per share 124,287,381 112,243,617

-(1) Potential ordinary shares are not treated as dilutive as to do so would reduce the loss per share for the 2013 and 2012 financial year.
-The weighted average number of options that were not included in the calculation was 388,356.
+(1) Potential ordinary shares are not treated as dilutive as to do so would reduce the loss per share for the 2014 and 2013 financial year.
+The weighted average number of options that were not included in the calculation was 31,252,825.